WowStarWorld/StarWorldShell/plugins/custom_text/README.md

 # Custom Text README

 ## Create
-     Create a file with the suffix ".txt", and the file name does not contain special characters Markdown can be used
+     Create a file with the suffix ".txt" or ".md", and the file name does not contain special characters Markdown can be used

 ## View